GSA/ficam-federation/_plan/00_index.md

 ===============================

 It’s true that federation is a real change in the way things have been done in the past, but federation is good change.
 It will make your life and those of your customers and partners much easier.
-Federation will give you rapid, seamless access to critical applications and websites--without having to step over that pack of tired old dogs:  many logins, passwords, and multi-factor authentications--just to access websites and applications that everyone needs to start their work.
+Federation will give you rapid, seamless access to critical websites and applications--without having to step over that pack of tired old dogs:  many logins, passwords, and multi-factor authentications--just to access websites and applications that everyone needs to start their work.

 You may be thinking, "well, that all sounds good in theory, but is federation right for my agency's business needs?"

 ## Consider the Federation Advantages
 [Use "sustainable"....?]
-* Happy users, customers, and partners
-* Seamless access to critical websites and applications
+* Seamless access to critical websites and applications (happy users, customers, and partners)
-* Increases information security and privacy protections
-* Maximizes shared services and reuse of existing IT infrastructure
-* Significantly reduces costs for new IT infrastructure
+* Significantly reduced costs for IT infrastructure through increased shared services and reuse
-* Significantly reduces costs for internal identity and access services
+* Significantly reduced costs for internal identity and access services
+* Increased privacy protections
+* Increased information security

 ## What Are Your Business Needs?

-Federation is an optimal solution for agencies with larger customer bases and many externally facing websites.
+Federation is an optimal solution for agencies with large customer bases and many externally facing websites.
+Consider:

-* How many externally facing websites and mission-critical applications do we own?
+* Number of agency externally facing websites and mission-critical applications
-* How big is our customer population?<!--Most visited Federal Government websites:  https://analytics.usa.gov/-->
+* Size of customer population<!--Most visited Federal Government websites:  https://analytics.usa.gov/-->
-* If funding is available, are our partners and stakeholders likely to agree with this bold move?
+* Likelihood that your stakeholders will agree with this bold move

-If federation sounds like a win-win for your agency, here are some **key actions** you can take to begin a federation project:
+Does federation sound like a win-win for your agency?
+Here are **key steps** you can take to start a federation project:

 ## <span style="color: #0C5C89">**Federation Project Checklist**</span>

 <i class="fa fa-check-square-o"></i> &nbsp;**Designate an agency Tiger Team/Working Group**

-<i class="fa fa-check-square-o"></i> &nbsp;**Direct the agency Tiger Team/Working Group to create a business case for federation**
+<i class="fa fa-check-square-o"></i> &nbsp;**Direct the agency Tiger Team/Working Group to create a business case**
 * Include in the business case:
 > Document the "as-is" and "to-be" (optimized) states of targeted processes
 > Identify targeted websites/applications